Read-only memory: Factory-programmed

 Mask ROM transistors can be arranged in either NOR or NAND configurations and can achieve one of the smallest cell sizes possible as each bit is represented by only one transistor.
 NAND offers higher storage density than NOR.
 OR configurations are also possible, but compared to NOR it only connects transistors to Vcc instead of Vss.
 Mask ROMs used to be the most inexpensive, and are the simplest semiconductor memory devices, with only one metal layer and one polysilicon layer, making it the type of semiconductor memory with the highest manufacturing yield (the highest number of working devices per manufacturing run).
+ROM can be made using one of several semiconductor device fabrication technologies such as CMOS, nMOS, pMOS, and bipolar transistors.

 It is common practice to use rewritable non-volatile memory – such as UV-EPROM or EEPROM – for the development phase of a project, and to switch to mask ROM when the code has been finalized.
 For example, Atmel microcontrollers come in both EEPROM and mask ROM formats.

 The main advantage of mask ROM is its cost.
-Per bit, mask ROM is more compact than any other kind of semiconductor memory.
+Per bit, mask ROM was more compact than any other kind of semiconductor memory.
 Since the cost of an integrated circuit strongly depends on its size, mask ROM is significantly cheaper than any other kind of semiconductor memory.

 However, the one-time masking cost is high and there is a long turn-around time from design to product phase.
 Design errors are costly: if an error in the data or code is found, the mask ROM is useless and must be replaced in order to change the code or data.

 As of 2003, four companies produce most such mask ROM chips: Samsung Electronics, NEC Corporation, Oki Electric Industry, and Macronix.

 Some integrated circuits contain only mask ROM.
 Other integrated circuits contain mask ROM as well as a variety of other devices.
 In particular, many microprocessors have mask ROM to store their microcode.
 Some microcontrollers have mask ROM to store the bootloader or all of their firmware.

 Classic mask-programmed ROM chips are integrated circuits that physically encode the data to be stored, and thus it is impossible to change their contents after fabrication.

 It is also possible to write the contents of a Laser ROM by using a laser to alter the electrical properties of only some diodes on the ROM, or by using a laser to cut only some polysilicon links, instead of using a mask.